Direwolfesp/zigtorrent/README.md

 - Multithreaded (works but is a bit experimental)

 ## Todo
-- More testing (ie. torrents such as ubuntu iso doesnt work)
+- More testing (ie. torrents such as ubuntu iso don't work)
 - Multifile torrents
 - Magnet links
 - Support seeding